fabr0d/RAVN-iOS-Nerdery/README.md

-# Week1
+# RAVN iOS Nerdery
- Getting Started with iOS Development
+Here will be published the works done in the iOS Nerdery in RAVN :)